Electroconvulsive therapy: Effects on brain structure

 Considerable controversy exists over the effects of ECT on brain tissue, although a number of mental health associations—including the APA—have concluded that there is no evidence that ECT causes structural brain damage.
 A 1999 report by the US Surgeon General states: "The fears that ECT causes gross structural brain pathology have not been supported by decades of methodologically sound research in both humans and animals."

 Many expert proponents of ECT maintain that the procedure is safe and does not cause brain damage.
 Dr. Charles Kellner, a prominent ECT researcher and former chief editor of the Journal of ECT, stated in a 2007 interview that, "There are a number of well-designed studies that show ECT does not cause brain damage and numerous reports of patients who have received a large number of treatments over their lifetime and have suffered no significant problems due to ECT."
 Kellner cites a study purporting to show an absence of cognitive impairment in eight subjects after more than 100 lifetime ECT treatments.
-Kellner stated "Rather than cause brain damage, there is evidence that ECT may reverse some of the damaging effects of serious psychiatric illness."
+Kellner stated, "Rather than cause brain damage, there is evidence that ECT may reverse some of the damaging effects of serious psychiatric illness."
 Two meta-analyses find that ECT is associated with brain matter growth.

 Effects in pregnancy

-If steps are taken to decrease potential risks, ECT is generally accepted to be relatively safe during all trimesters of pregnancy, particularly when compared to pharmacological treatments.
+If steps are taken to decrease potential risks, ECT is generally considered relatively safe during all trimesters of pregnancy, particularly when compared to pharmacological treatments.
 Suggested preparation for ECT during pregnancy includes a pelvic examination, discontinuation of nonessential anticholinergic medication, uterine tocodynamometry, intravenous hydration, and administration of a nonparticulate antacid.
 During ECT, elevation of the pregnant woman's right hip, external fetal cardiac monitoring, intubation, and avoidance of excessive hyperventilation are recommended.
 In many instances of active mood disorder during pregnancy, the risks of untreated symptoms may outweigh the risks of ECT.
-Potential complications of ECT during pregnancy can be minimized by modifications in technique.
-The use of ECT during pregnancy requires thorough evaluation of the patient's capacity for informed consent.
+Modifications in technique can minimize potential complications of ECT during pregnancy.
+The use of ECT during pregnancy requires a thorough evaluation of the patient's capacity for informed consent.